 Welcome to the Nautique Family!
-For over 90 years, Nautique has been dedicated to providing our customers and their families with the finest inboard boats available.
+For 100 years, Nautique and Correct Craft have been dedicated to providing our customers and their families with the finest inboard boats available.
 It's our passion to create the best performing boats in the industry.
 Boats that allow you to escape the routine of everyday life.
 Our customers don't just own a Nautique, they live the Nautique life.